MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-28.md

 # Dimensions - Detail (report)

-The *Dimensions - Detail* report shows a breakdown of general ledger (G/L) entries based on dimension levels specified by the user.
+The **Dimensions - Detail** report shows a breakdown of general ledger (G/L) entries based on dimension levels specified by the user.

-Dimension levels are specified by selecting an analysis view configured with dimension codes, then picking a hierarchy of how the dimension groups are grouped under one another.
+You specify dimension levels by selecting an analysis view configured with dimension codes, and then creating a hierarchy of dimension groups by arranging them under one another.

-You can choose to see only dimension combinations that have been transacted with, or a list of all combinations regardless of general ledger (G/L) entries.
+You can choose to see only dimension combinations that have transactions, or a list of all combinations regardless of whether they have general ledger entries.

 ## Use cases